-My research is published in American Politics Research, Environmental Politics and the Yale Journal of International Affairs.
-I have presented my research at a wide range of organizations, including the American Political Science Association, Harvard University, and Yale University.
+My research is published in American Politics Research, Environmental Politics, and the Yale Journal of International Affairs.
+I have presented my research at a wide range of organizations, including the American Political Science Association, Harvard University, Princeton University, and Yale University.
 Funding for my research has been provided by the University of Pennsylvania, Yale University, and other organizations.
-At Yale, I am a lead editor for the Yale Journal of Health Policy, Law, and Ethics as well as a content editor for the Yale Journal of International Affairs.

 I received a Bachelor’s of Business Administration at William and Mary as well as a Master’s of Public Administration at the University of Pennsylvania.
 Before starting the PhD program at Yale, I completed a Leadership Development Program at a Fortune 500 company called Amerigroup (now part of Elevance Health).
 I also served as the Faculty of Health Sciences Program Coordinator and Office of Undergraduate Studies Business Manager at Virginia Tech.